There is an old Hillsong chorus I’ve been singing all morning. A few lines of the song are:

 Psalm 46:10 states, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

-  I mentioned last month that I have a problem with being still, and nothing has changed in the last four weeks—I’m still high strung.
-In pursuit of obeying Psalm 46:10 I am trying to learn ways to quiet my mind of to-do lists, deadlines, and whatever else is preoccupying my thoughts.
+Being still is difficult for me because I feel like I’m not accomplishing anything.
+However, when I’m being still in the presence of God and meditating upon His word, amazing things can take place.
+In pursuit of obeying Psalm 46:10 I am trying to learn ways to quiet my mind of expectations, to-do lists, deadlines, and whatever else is preoccupying my thoughts.

 Here are a few things that help me focus during my time of devotion:

 Have a specific time everyday that you spend with the Lord.
 Your prayer life will flow into every facet of your day and will be beneficial to your overall spiritual wellbeing.

 When quiet moments with the Lord are difficult to achieve, try worshiping God and thanking Him for everything He has accomplished in your life.

 Envision The Lord: